temporalio/documentation/docs-src/python/how-to-cancel-an-activity-from-a-workflow-in-python.md

 :::note

-The Activity handle is a Python task, so calling `cancel()`, you're essentially cancelling the task.
+The Activity handle is a Python task, by calling `cancel()`, you're essentially requesting the task to be cancelled.

 :::